 Two Medicine Fight Site - National Park Service

-This northernmost camp and National Historic Landmark established by the Lewis and Clark expedition is located on the Blackfeet Reservation between Cut Bank and Browning, Montana, and the site is open to the public.
-Meriwether Lewis camped here while trying to decipher how far north the Marias River extended, but his plan was thwarted by foul weather and lack of provisions.
+This northernmost camp and National Historic Landmark established by the Lewis and Clark expedition is located on the Blackfeet Reservation between Cut Bank and Browning, Montana.
+While the historic site is on private property and requires permission to visit, a public monument about 4 miles south on U.S. Highway 2 commemorates the location.
+Meriwether Lewis camped here while trying to determine how far north the Marias River extended, but foul weather and limited provisions brought the effort to an end.

 More information: